Weller Academic Building, Third Floor

 Worcester, MA 01609

 Becker College has been educating caring and committed women and men to enter the nursing profession since 1982.
-Our pre-licensure nursing graduates had a 99 percent first-time NCLEX pass rate in 2011.
-This placed our nursing program #1 among undergraduate nursing programs in Massachusetts, and #1 of all associate’s degree programs.
+Our associate degree nursing program graduates consistently achieve a high first-time NCLEX-RN percentile ranking.
+In 2011 and 2012, the ASN program graduates achieved the highest NCLEX pass rate for all associate degree nursing programs in Massachusetts.
+In Spring 2013, the ASN program earned a number one program ranking, based upon the 100% first-time NCLEX-RN pass rate for this reporting period.
+The 2014 calendar year first-time NCLEX-RN pass rate was 100%.
 Whether you are just starting out, looking to change your career, or seek advancement in your nursing career, consider the nursing program at Becker College.
 Becker College offers pre- and post-licensure nursing education options.

 The RN to BSN program enables you to earn a bachelor of science in nursing, typically within two years.
 Graduates from the RN to BSN program acquire a deeper and broader level of assessment, communication, critical thinking, and technical skills.
 The RN to BSN program provides students with the theory and competencies for professional practice and community health assessment and leadership, as well as research competencies to serve as a foundation for graduate study in nursing.